Symplectic topology and ideal-valued measures: Introduction and main results

 whence

 which by Proposition \ref{prop:alg_crit_SH_heavy_nondispl} implies that $L\times E$ and $L'\times E$ cannot be displaced from one another by a symplectic isotopy.
-This was also proved in \cite{kawasaki2018function} by different techniques.
+That these subsets cannot be displaced from one another by a \emph{Hamiltonian} isotopy was proved in \cite{kawasaki2018function} by different techniques.
 Note that the intersection number argument no longer applies, and indeed $L\times E,L'\times E$ can be displaced from one another by a smooth isotopy.
 Note as well that $L\times E,L'\times E$ are heavy, but the technology of \cite{entov2009rigid} cannot guarantee a rigid intersection for them. \end{exam}

 It would be interesting to understand the connection between heavy and SH-heavy sets.
-In fact, we propose the following \begin{conj} A compact subset of a closed symplectic manifold is heavy if and only if it is SH-heavy. \end{conj} Here we would like to prove that under certain assumptions, heavy sets are SH-heavy.
+In fact, we propose the following \begin{conj} A compact subset of a closed symplectic manifold is heavy if and only if it is SH-heavy.\footnote{\tb{Added in revision:} The ``if'' direction was proved in full generality in \cite{maksunvarolgunes2023characterizationheaviness}.
+See also \cite{sun2021index_bdd} for an earlier partial result in the same direction.} \end{conj} Here we would like to prove that under certain assumptions, heavy sets are SH-heavy.
 First, recall that a symplectic manifold $(M,\omega)$ is \tb{symplectically aspherical} if $\omega$ and $c_1(M)$ vanish on $\pi_2(M)$.
 Next, a cooriented hypersurface $\Sigma\subset M$ is of \tb{contact type} if there exists a vector field $Y$ defined on a neighborhood of $\Sigma$ satisfying $\cL_Y\omega = \omega$, and such that along $\Sigma$, $Y$ points everywhere in the positive direction.
-Note that in this case $\alpha:=\iota_Y\omega|_\Sigma$ is a contact form on $\Sigma$.
-Next we say that $\Sigma$ is \tb{incompressible} if the map $\pi_1(\Sigma) \to \pi_1(M)$, induced by the inclusion, is injective.
+Note that in this case $\alpha:=(\iota_Y\omega)|_\Sigma$ is a contact form on $\Sigma$.
+Lastly, $\Sigma$ is \tb{incompressible} if the map $\pi_1(\Sigma) \to \pi_1(M)$, induced by the inclusion, is injective.